darrensmith/linkedin-scrapers/README.md

 This package contains scrapers for LinkedIn.

-Currently, the only scraper that is available is "Scrape Company Employees".
+Currently, the scrapers that is available are "Scrape Company Employees" and "Scrape Person's Detailed Information".